Keti Koti - July 1

 History

-Keti Koti commemorates the day when slavery was abolished in Suriname in 1863.
-However, enslaved people could not get full freedom until 1873, because they were required to work on plantations for 10 years.
-This 10-year period was called the transitional period, during which labor was paid minimally, and state-legalized force was applied to former slaves.
-For example, if a black person was found on the street without a pass, then he they were threatened with imprisonment.
+Keti Koti commemorates the abolition of slavery in Suriname in 1863.
+However, full freedom was not granted until 1873, as enslaved people were required to work on plantations for a transitional period of 10 years.
+During this time, labor was minimally paid, and state-legalized coercion was applied to former slaves.
+For instance, a black person found on the street without a pass risked imprisonment.

-Most of the slaves left the plantations after 1873, where they and their ancestors had worked for generations, and settled in Paramaribo.
-For 32,911 people held as slaves in Suriname, slave owners received £9,867,780 in compensation.
-For 2020, this amount is equivalent to 250,000,000 euros.
+After 1873, most former slaves left the plantations where they and their ancestors had labored for generations and relocated to Paramaribo.
+Slave owners received £9,867,780 in compensation for the 32,911 enslaved people in Suriname.
+Adjusted for 2020, this amount equates to approximately 250,000,000 euros.

-Since 2009, various events have been held in a number of Dutch cities that have changed the status of July 1 – it has become a national Dutch holiday and a day of remembrance.
-The official monument to slavery in 2002 was installed in the Kingdom of the Netherlands, called Slavernijgeschiedenis, which means ‘history of slavery’.
-The Keti Koti holiday in the Netherlands Antilles has been celebrated as the day for the abolition of slavery since 1863 and is accompanied by a festival.
+Since 2009, various events in Dutch cities have elevated July 1 to the status of a national holiday and a day of remembrance.
+In 2002, an official monument to slavery, called Slavernijgeschiedenis (“history of slavery”), was unveiled in the Netherlands.
+In the Netherlands Antilles, Keti Koti has been celebrated as the day marking the abolition of slavery since 1863, with festivals accompanying the occasion.

-• 2013 was the 150th anniversary, in honor of which a monument was erected at Lloyd Pier in Rotterdam, which was previously a stronghold of slavery;
+• In 2013, the 150th anniversary was commemorated with a monument erected at Lloyd Pier in Rotterdam, a former stronghold of slavery.

-• On the morning of July 1, 1863, in honor of the abolition of slavery, a volley of 21 guns was fired from Fort Zeeland in Paramaribo.
+• On the morning of July 1, 1863, a 21-gun salute was fired from Fort Zeelandia in Paramaribo to celebrate the abolition of slavery.

 Keti Koti is observed on July 1 each year.